-- They are generally unable to leave the home, and if they do leave home it requires a considerable and taxing effort
+- They're generally unable to leave the home.
+If they do leave home, it requires a considerable and taxing effort.

 - The patient is hard-to-reach because they have a disability or face clinical, socioeconomic, or geographical barriers to getting a COVID-19 vaccine in settings other than their home.
 These patients face challenges that significantly reduce their ability to get vaccinated outside the home, such as challenges with transportation, communication, or caregiving.